Alcohol and mental health

 Alcohol is a depressant, meaning it can disrupt the balance of neurotransmitters (chemical messengers) in your brain and affect your feelings, thoughts and behaviour.

 Alcohol affects the part of your brain that controls inhibition, so after a drink or two you may feel relaxed, less anxious and more confident.
-If you’re dealing with difficult emotions, you might find alcohol temporarily numbs them.
 But these effects quickly wear off.
 The chemical changes in your brain can soon lead to more negative feelings such as anger, depression or anxiety taking over – regardless of the mood you’re in.

 Alcohol also slows down how your brain processes information, making it harder to work out what you’re really feeling and the possible consequences of your actions.